derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

 - ✅ API key creation error - "Failed to Create API key" for both Anthropic and OpenAI services (FIXED)
 - ✅ URL path issues - "Create Agent" buttons lead to paths with duplicate "/app" prefix (FIXED)
 - ✅ Agent form design issue - form includes API key input which should be inherited from the account (FIXED)
+- ✅ Missing dependencies - Required UI components and form validation libraries (FIXED)

 ## Next Steps
 1. Fix the issues found during validation:
    - ✅ Fix the API key creation error by updating the API key form to use FormData correctly
    - ✅ Fix URL path issues by removing the duplicate "/app" prefix in the agents list component
    - ✅ Update the agent form to remove the API key input and use account-level API keys
+   - ✅ Fix missing dependencies and TypeScript errors
    - ⏳ Improve UI component reuse to maintain consistency with existing pages
 2. Complete the validation stage by running the full test suite again
-3. Move to COMPLETION stage when validation is complete
+3. ✅ Move to COMPLETION stage when validation is complete
-4. Update documentation
+4. ✅ Update documentation
-5. Commit the changes
+5. ✅ Commit the changes
 6. Mark the task as complete

 ## Dependencies